Luxoft/qml-coreui/docs/topics/refactor.md

 }
 ```

 ## Conclusion

-Injecting dependencies, means roughly: make it the problem of someone else.
+Injecting dependencies, means roughly: make it the problem of the object calling you.
 When looking back we have now a set of nice to test components and clear idea where the data comes from.

 ```qml
 // Main.qml